dionisiyKDO/dionisiyKDO/README.md

 - **Education:** Bachelor’s graduate; currently pursuing a Master’s degree at NU Zaporizhzhia Polytechnic.
 - **Languages:** Native in Ukrainian and Russian; proficient in English (B2-C1).

-Feel free to explore my repositories to see my work in action.
-You can also check my [site](https://dionisiykdo.github.io/)